LiamK/HearPlanet-PythonAPI/README.md

 If you use page(), just specify an integer page number from 1 to N.
 The default page length is 10.

-The depth modifier is primarily a performance enhancement that allows you to request more or less data.
-You might want to do this if you are accessing the HearPlanet API over a slow network.
-Rather than requesting all of the data associated with a POI and its Articles, you can request the minimum or poi level (with the poi.json endpoint), or any of the depth values with poi.json or article.json endpoints.

 	limit(max_rows)
 	offset(offset)
 	page(page_num, limit=DEFAULT_LIMIT)